JtamayoGH/PHYS230_continuumcoarsening_PNJT/README.md

 *	interval - Specifies how many timesteps a .png image is generated

 The code is designed so that when ran, the code will generate a stack of .png images detailing the composition field of the domain over time.

+### get_initial_configuration(N, lb, ub)
+This function generates a domain that has N-by-N grid points.
+These grid points are points where the velocity and composition of the binary liquid is updated over time.
+LowBD and upperBD specify the initial composition of the domain following a uniform distribution with the range [lowBD, upperBD], i.e., setting upperBD to be 1.0 will set up the domain to initially have a larger clockwise rotating composition.

 ### velocity
 This subfunction updates the velocity fields on each grid point.
 Within this subfunction and commented out are lines of code that induce a velocity field onto the domain to try and mix the binary liquid.